uncharted-causemos/wm-docs/docs/get-started.md

 ## Rank regions according to the need for climate support

-When you've completed your graph, the weighted sum of the attached datasets flows up your index structure to determine a region ranking for your overall priority.
+When you've completed your graph, the weighted sum of the attached datasets flows up your index structure to calculate region rankings for your overall priority.
 You'll explore these rankings on a map and drill down into the index weights to understand why each country is ranked where it is.

 ![](img/get-started/region-ranking.png)